-Legally, the definitions of such issues are vague, and expansive.
+Legally, the definitions of such abuse/safeguarding issues are vague, and expansive.

-As left, to the paternalism, of the Local Authority.
+As left, to the paternalism and power of the Local Authority.

 It includes inter alia, not providing a safe, healthy, clean living environment, medical care, sufficient/ appropriate food, and clothing, and emotional abuse eg isolation, derogatory comments, preventing a person reaching their full potential.